balena-io-examples/balena-plant-saver/README.md

 ![](/img/setup.png)

 ## Hardware you'll need
-This project uses the Pimironi Automation pHAT to make things a bit more user-friendly.
+This project uses the Pimoroni Automation HAT to make things a bit more user-friendly.
 Here's the list of materials:

 * Raspberry Pi ZeroWH/3B/4 (that's what we've tested so far)
 * A 32GB+ SD car
-* Pimironi Automation pHAT
+* Pimoroni Automation HAT (a discontinued Automation pHAT should work as well)
 * DHT22 temperature and humidity sensor
 * Capacitive soil moisture sensor
 * Float switch